-Nov 24 Thanksgiving Recess Nov 28 Guest Speaker (to be announced) Reading Assignment: Chapter 13 Dec 1 Textbook, handout reviews and discussion Reading Assignment: Chapter 14 Dec 5 Textbook and handout review and discussion Reading Assignment: Chapter 15 Dec 8 Textbook and handout review and discussion Reading Assignment and/or handout to be assigned Dec 12 Final Exam review and discussion.
+Apr.
+19 Textbook and handout review and discussion Reading Assignment: Handout to be assigned Apr.
+24 Textbook and handout review and discussion Reading Assignment and/or handout to be assigned Apr.
+26 Dec 13 Final Exam review and discussion.
 This class will provide students with an opportunity to ask questions prior to the final exam.
-The final exam will cover all readings, presentations and class room discussions that were covered during the second half of semester Dec 22 Final exam (12:00 p.m. to 3:00 p.m.)
-Note: The exam will start at 1 2:00 p.m. and anyone who arrives late will not be allowed to take the exam
+The final exam will cover all readings, presentations and class room discussions that were covered during the second half of semester